yjacquin/fast-mcp/docs/resources.md

 3. **Handle Binary Content Properly**: When dealing with binary content, be careful with encoding and decoding.

-4. **Consider Performance**: For frequently updated resources, consider throttling updates to avoid overwhelming clients.
+4. **Keep Resources Stateless**: Resources should not maintain in-memory state.
+Instead, read from files, databases, or other external sources.

+5. **Use Tools for Updates**: Use MCP tools to modify external state and notify about resource changes.

-5. **Error Handling**: Implement proper error handling for resource operations, especially when dealing with external data sources.
+6. **Error Handling**: Implement proper error handling for resource operations, especially when dealing with external data sources.

-6. **Security**: Be mindful of what data you expose through resources, especially in multi-tenant applications.
+7. **Security**: Be mindful of what data you expose through resources, especially in multi-tenant applications.

 ## Conclusion

 MCP Resources provide a powerful way to share and synchronize data between servers and clients.
-By using resources alongside tools, you can build rich, interactive applications with real-time updates.
+By keeping resources stateless and using tools for updates, you can build robust, scalable applications that work well in distributed environments.